 Tackling ash dieback across the Peak District

-As a nation, we are now witnessing the dramatic widespread affects of ash dieback, with many ash trees across the UK now showing signs of the fungal disease.
+The nation is currently witnessing the dramatic widespread effects of ash dieback, with many ash trees across the UK now showing signs of the fungal disease.
 Ash dieback continues to impact the health of the woodlands in the White Peak and now many of the woodlands across the Peak District.
-Our rangers have a plan in place to promote species other than ash to make sure these inspiring woodlands thrive into the future.

 How does ash dieback affect the trees in the Peak District?